Nicole Natalino: Kudai (2004–2006)

 "Dejame Gritar" was their first single and soon became the Nº1 requested song in radio stations and the most popular music video on Latin MTV.
 The success of "Sobrevive" took them all the way to Mexico where they became very popular and began the promotion of their first album "Vuelo".
 In June of that same year and in the middle of the first International tour, the group suffered their first tragedy.
 Nicole Natalino decided to leave the tour and headed back to Chile.
-Many rumors spread but it was later said that Nicole went back due to stress and that she would come back.
-But on June 21, 2006, the Chilean press and tabloids confirmed that Nicole would no longer be part of the group.
+Many rumours spread but it was later said that Nicole went back due to stress and that she would come back.
+But on 21 June 2006, the Chilean press and tabloids confirmed that Nicole would no longer be part of the group.
 At that moment, the three remaining members of Kudai and their manager Pablo Vega decided to replace her with Ecuadorian Gabriela Villalba, ex-member of Kiruba who had been the opening act to the group during a few presentations in Ecuador.

 Later the group confirmed that Villalba was staying for good and they re-recorded their latest album "Sobrevive" where they removed Nicole's voice and replaced it with Villalba's.
 Kudai continued with their tour and their appearances on television to promote their new album, they even performed on the Mexican Disney Channel with a pre-recording of Ya Nada Queda in which even though Gabriela Villalba held the microphone, she informed that it was Nicole's voice heard on the track, since Villalba never re-recorded that song.
 On October 19, 2006, Kudai won the MTV Video Music Award Latin America for "Best Pop Artist" with their first album "Vuelo".
 In the acceptance speech, member of Kudai Tomás Cañas gave Nicole credit for her work.
 Nicole later appeared on Chilean television and confirmed that she saw the award show and although she was given credit in the speech, she was not awarded a tongue.

 Solo career

 Nicole work together with the vocalist of Lucybell Claudio Valenzuela on the debut album and ex-producer of Kudai Gustavo Pinochet and his new band SUM.
 In the song "Nadie" gives voice to the chorus, only she present a demo of the above-mentioned song, after it she made song one with Cristian Cardemil called "Flores Crecerán".
-Nicole Natalino tried to take a normal life but it could not, felt that the music was calling her to the stages was as well as she decides to return to the music under Gustavo's Pinochet production where her album is preparing debut that will go out to the sale in the first of November 2008, already her first one sounds in the radios single "No Hay Más" released in the radio Hit 40 on July 28, 2008.
+Nicole Natalino tried to take a normal life but it could not, felt that the music was calling her to the stages was as well as she decides to return to the music under Gustavo's Pinochet production where her album is preparing debut that will go out to the sale in the first of November 2008, already her first one sounds in the radios single "No Hay Más" released in the radio Hit 40 on 28 July 2008.
 Some months later Los 40 Principales of Spain are nominated for her first single "No Hay Más", being the first artist in to be nominated with only a success given to knowing about her production.